netinetwalker/schubio/_posts/2015-03-07-real-life-edge-cases.md

 inherited tissue disease and basically makes your skin really fragile.
 I will not go into detail here; you can do that on your own if you are interested.
-[Mihai did a great job on raising awareness to EB][mihai-touched], and there is no need of duplicating contents; just go ahead and read his article.
+[Mihai did a great job on raising awareness to EB][mihai-touched], and there is no need to duplicate contents; just go ahead and read his article.
 You should read [Joe Walker's post about Mihai and his work][console-mihai], too, but I want to highlight a very touching paragraph: